E-commerce

 Why don't I see the conversion rate in my GA4 reports?

 Because it is not always displayed by default in standard reports.
-You often need to add it as a metric and verify that your key events are correctly configured.
+You often have to add it as a metric, and check that your key events are configured correctly.

 What is the difference between conversion rate per session and per user?